-He is a Trustee of the Texas Restaurant Association Education Foundation, where he serves on the Executive Committee and is Chairman of the Restaurant Education Committee.
+He is a Trustee of the Texas Restaurant Association Education Foundation, where he serves on the Executive Committee and is Co-Chairman of the Restaurant Education Committee.
 He has served on the Board of Directors and Executive Committee of the Greater Dallas Restaurant Association (GDRA).
 In 2003, he received the association’s President’s Award to recognize work he performed in organizational development as part of the GDRA’s launch of a major regional culinary and restaurant management education initiative.
 That initiative has resulted in 75 Texas Pro Start Programs, providing culinary and restaurant management education in High Schools around North Texas.

 Mabel is an experienced and talented entrepreneur, teacher, leader and communicator, who has started companies from scratch and re-invented existing business from within.
 Each step of his career has contributed to his ability to help others grow their businesses while having personal freedom and flexibility.

 Mabel’s forthcoming book, Beyond Business, communicates techniques used by Surrender to improve companies, careers and lives.
 It includes many success stories about Surrender’s work with various clients.
 Read a sample chapter.